Store your project documentation in your project repository

 AI Configuration Files

-Store your AI instructions in configuration files that are part of your standard project structure:
+Store your AI instructions in configuration files that are part of your

-- Write docstrings in Sphinx format for all public functions
+- Write Sphinx docstrings for public APIs.

-- Document edge cases and error handling
+- Document edge cases and error handling when callers care.

-Cursor Rules (.cursorrules
+Cursor Rules (.cursorrules):

 Docstrings should be in Sphinx format.